xlae13/bom/README.md

 ## Build

-kjv can be built by cloning the repository and then running make:
+bom can be built by cloning the repository and then running make:

     git clone https://github.com/xlae13/bom.git
     cd bom